Bale makes early exit for Wales against England at World Cup

 After nine years with Real Madrid, Bale came to the United States this past season to play for LAFC in Major League Soccer, signing a deal worth just under $2.4 million.

-He was limited to only two starts because of injuries but helped LAFC win the MLS Cup when he scored the game-tying goal deep into stoppage time of extra time against the Philadelphia Union.
+He was limited to only two starts because of injuries, but he helped LAFC win the MLS Cup when he scored the game-tying goal deep into stoppage time of extra time against the Philadelphia Union.
 LAFC prevailed in a penalty shootout for its first championship.

 It was Bale’s third goal with LAFC and his first since Aug.
 6 against Real Salt Lake.
 At 128 minutes, it was also the latest goal scored in MLS’ 27 seasons.